-In prestressed concrete piles, concrete design strengths are not allowed to exceed 8,000 psi.
-In prestressed concrete beams (including cored slabs and box beams), concrete design strengths are not allowed to exceed 10,000 psi.
-Construct all cast-in-place concrete bridge components with Class 4000 concrete except as noted in Section 15.2.1 of the BDM.
-Construct all precast concrete bridge components with concrete having a minimum compressive strength of 5000 psi.
+In prestressed concrete piles and beams, concrete design strengths are not allowed to exceed 8,000 and 10,000 psi maximum, respectively.
+Utilize Class 4000 concrete in all cast-in-place concrete bridge components except as noted in Section 15.2.1 of the BDM.
+All precast concrete bridge components shall have a minimum compressive strength of 5000 psi.